sbslee/pypgx/docs/api.rst

 API
 ***

 This section describes the public API of Python module ``pypgx``.
-For using PyPGx as a command-line program, please see the Commands section.
+For using pypgx as a command-line program, please see the Commands section.

 Major modules
 =============